Masoom-Wahid/Masoom-Wahid/README.md

 ## Hello

 I'm Masoom Wahid, a Backend developer/Rust Dev and Competitive programmer.
-I'm also passionate Compilers and Interpeters.
 Currently I am studying assembly and competitive programming .
 I'm proficient in Django, Python, Golang, and Rust and TypeScript.